 Didactically: Spoken with the intention to teach.

 (it seems impossible that it can be anybody — which is absurd) As our old friend Euclid says: Probably a reference to quod erat demonstrandum, Latin for “which had been demonstrated.”
 The phrase is used at the end of a geometry proof to signal the completion of the chain of logic leading to the conclusion.
 Poirot is speaking ironically, since an examination of the clues had left them to conclude that nobody murdered the victim.

 The elucidation of crime is your metier: Possessed of the natural ability to do well.
 Elucidation: The ability to explain something to make it clearer.

-Recalling his thoughts from certain pornographic details: This is mentioned only to show that Christie has a better understanding of male psychology than she is credited.
+Recalling his thoughts from certain pornographic details: This is mentioned here only to highlight the fact that Christie has a better understanding of male psychology than she is credited by critics.

 Premier Service.
 Le diner est servi.
 Premier diner — First Service: The attendant is announcing that dinner is served for premier service passengers.
 First Service: Because there are more passengers than seats in the dining car, dinner is served several times.

 The Grease Spot on a Hungarian Passport

 monogrammed square: A design of one or more letters, in this case stitched into the fabric.